sathya-mithra-k/Problem_Solving_HackerRank/README.md

 List of problems:<br/>
-1.Addition elements present in a array<br/>
+1.Addition elements present in an array<br/>
+2.Comparing each element in an array to the elements of another array in their respective positions.